-To maximize the effect of the change in disulfide crosslinking of cysteine pairs in the double cysteine mutants, cells expressing mutants were exposed to CuPh in the presence of different external media.
-DL-TBOA and the nontransported and competitive inhibitors are thought to bind similar sites as substrates, either inducing or stabilizing particular conformations.
+To maximize the effect of the change of disulfide cross-linking of cysteine pairs in the double cysteine mutants, cells expressing mutants were exposed to CuPh in the presence of different external media.
+DL-TBOA and the non-transported and competitive inhibitors are thought to bind similar sites as substrates, either inducing or stabilizing particular conformations.
 It was expected to increase the proportion of outward-facing transporters (Boudker et al., 2007).
 On the contrary, binding of L-glutamate might either directly block the access of other reagents to the cysteine side chain or stabilize a particular conformation such that access to the side chain is restricted.
-It is expected that the proportion of inwardfacing transporters will be increased in the presence of glutamate (Reves et al., 2009).
-It is also believed that the potassium relocation step is the rate-limiting step during the transport cycle, and hence the proportion of inward-facing transporters is expected to increase when external potassium replaces sodium (Bergles et al., 2002).
-Transport activity was reduced when glutamate or potassium or DL-TBOA was coincubated with CuPh in A243C/T396C (Fig. 5A).
+It is expected that the proportion of inward-facing transporters will be increased in the presence of glutamate (Reyes et al., 2009).
+It is also believed that the potassium relocation step is the rate-limiting step during the transport cycle and hence the proportion of inward-facing transporters is expected to increase when external potassium replaces sodium (Bergles et al., 2002).
+Transport activity was reduced when glutamate or potassium or DL-TBOA was co-incubated with CuPh in A243C/T396C (Fig. 5A).
 This indicated that disulfide bond formation increased and the transport activity was impaired.
-It can be observed that during the transport cycle not only outward-facing but also inward-facing transporters cause A243C to come into close proximity to T396C of the β -bridge region in TM7.
-The β -bridge region in TM7 might undergo significant inward motion relative to TM4 of the scaffold domain in outward- and inward-facing transporters.
-In the case of the A243C/A414C transporter, transport activity was increased upon coincubation of glutamate with CuPh (Fig. 5B).
-However, there may be uncertainties since the protective effect in the experiment is only about 10%, even though P < 0.05.
-Furthermore, A414C, which is on the very tip of TM7, can crosslink with A243C, which is expected to be near the beginning of TM4c.
-This implies a very large incursion of the transport domain, much deeper than observed in crystal structures of Glt{Ph}.
-Most of the glutamate transporters will form crosslinks between TM4b-4c and TM7 in the outward- or inward-facing transporter phases.
-This does not rule out the possibility that the TM4b-4c loop may be sufficiently flexible and that crosslinks with TM7 are in rare interludes for a few transporters. $C\alpha$ - $C\alpha$ distances from the crystal of $\operatorname{Glt}{\operatorname{Ph}}$ between V151 and T308 or A326, which are equivalent to A243 and T396 or A414 of EAAT1, are similar in substrate-binding and outward-facing, but not in inward-facing, structures (8.7, 8.1, and 20.3 Å for V151 to T308; 35.7, 35, and 18.7 Å for V151 to A326) (Fig. 7).
+It can be observed that during transport cycle not only outward-facing but also inward-facing transporters cause A243C to come into close proximity to T396C of β-bridge region in TM7.
+The β-bridge region in TM7 might undergo significant inward motion relative to TM4 of the scaffold domain in the outward-facing and inward-facing transporters.
+In the case of the A243C/A414C transporter, transport activity was increased upon co-incubation of glutamate with CuPh (Fig. 5B).
+However, there may be uncertainties as the protective effect in the experiment is only about 10%, even though p<0.05.
+Furthermore, A414C, which is on the very tip of TM7, can cross-link with A243C, which is expected to be near the beginning of TM4c.
+This implies a very large incursion of the transport domain, much deeper than observed in crystal structures of GltPh.
+Most of the glutamate transporters will form crosslinks between TM4b-4c and TM7 on outward-facing or inward-facing transporters phases.
+This does not rule out the possibility that the TM4b-4c loop may be sufficiently flexible and that cross-links with TM7 are in rare interludes for a few transporters.
+Cα-Cα distances from the crystal of GltPh between V151 and T308 or A326, which are equivalent to A243 and T396 or A414 of EAAT1, are similar in the substrate-binding and outward-facing, but not in the inward-facing, structures (8.7, 8.1, and 20.3 Å for V151 to T308; 35.7, 35, and 18.7 Å for V151 to A326) (Fig. 7).
 Our results are inconsistent with these data.
-The mechanism and structure of the TM4b-4c loop in the eukaryotic glutamate transporter may differ from that of Glt{Ph} for differences in the quantity of residues.
-The extra 53 amino acid residues of the TM4b-4c loop in EAAT1 may lead to differences in spatial or configurational proximity during the transport cycle compared with that of Glt{Ph}.
+The mechanism and structure of TM4b-4c loop in eukaryotic glutamate transporter may differ from that of GltPh for the differences in quantity of residues.
+The extra 53 amino acid residues of TM4b-4c loop in EAAT1 may lead to the differences in spatial or configurational proximity during the transport cycle as compared to that of GltPh.